Discus Fish Care

 At what age do they breed and at what size?

-Can young discus and young angel fish be kept together in a 55 gallon tank?
+Can young juveniles and young angel fish be kept together in a 55 gallon tank?

-Hey, I currently keep two angels with my discus, but they're all fairly young currently.
+Hey, I currently keep two angels with mine, but they're all fairly young currently.
 So far, no problems at all.
-In fact the smallest Discus swims with the angels and they seem to look after it!
+In fact the smallest swims with the angels and they seem to look after it!
 I fully intend to split them up when they get a bit larger though.
 No point risking these beautiful fish.

-What would be the best filtration for the discus?
+What would be the best filtration for them?
 Would an external mechanical filter that hangs on the back of the aquarium with carbon filter pads be good enough?